ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

     The nonce must not be used more than once to encrypt data with the specified key.

+!!!
+Note
+    Using the same nonce with the same key more than once leads to catastrophic loss of security.

 associatedData
 : Optional additional data to be authenticated during decryption.